olivar16/WinEng_DB/README.md

 Front-end UI:
 The left side of the web page uses tables to visualize the counts of client version usage on the previous day. <br>
 The right side of the web page uses overlaying line graphs to visualize the daily usage for each client beginning at the conception of their machine. <br>

+NOTE: The Dashboard's purpose is to be accessed only in the CDK Global local network.
+All live, updated data is hosted on CDK servers and cannot be accessed outside of it.
+The repository includes a "json" directory that contains sample data taken from the API endpoint in JSON format.